Bicep Curl vs Hammer Curl vs Reverse Curl: Which One Is Better

 This exercise is commonly used to strengthen the forearms, improve grip strength, and contribute to a more balanced arm development.

-There are many variations of reverse grip dumbbell curl that you can add to your workout routine, and all have their own unique benefits.
+There are many variations of reverse grip dumbbell curl that you can add to your workout routine, and each has its own unique benefits.

 Dumbbell Reverse Curl Muscle Worked